prodis/miss-elixir/README.md

 [![Coverage Status](https://coveralls.io/repos/github/prodis/miss-elixir/badge.svg?branch=master)](https://coveralls.io/github/prodis/miss-elixir?branch=master)
 [![License](https://img.shields.io/hexpm/l/miss.svg)](https://github.com/prodis/miss-elixir/blob/master/LICENSE)

 *Miss Elixir* library brings in a non-intrusive way some extra functions that, for different reasons, are not part of the Elixir core.

 None of the functions in *Miss Elixir* has the same name of functions present in the correspondent Elixir module.

+Read about the motivation to create this Elixir library in [this blog post](https://fernandohamasaki.com/miss-elixir).

 ## Installation